Hong Kong Style Scrambled Eggs Recipe

 Wait until your pan starts to smoke before adding in your butter and then immediately pouring in your egg mixture to the pan.

-Once you start to see the edges of the egg start to bubble (usually within seconds), take a spatula and start pushing the edges of the egg towards the center so that the eggs pile on top of each other resembling a tablecloth.
+Once you start to see the edges of the egg start to bubble (usually within seconds), take a spatula and start pushing the edges of the egg towards the center so that the eggs pile on top of each other, resembling a tablecloth.

-The eggs will cook very quickly so you will need to be fast to avoid overcooking the eggs.
+The eggs will cook very quickly, so you will need to be fast to avoid overcooking the eggs.

 The dish will be cooked and ready to serve usually within 10-20 seconds.
 The eggs should look slightly runny at the top but cooked underneath.
 This will give it that soft smooth velvety texture that we want in our eggs.